fsdelcast/ist722dbt/Final Project Documentation/Project Document.md

 # High-level dimensional modeling
 ## Bus matrix

-The bus matrix for the project is in the following excel file in the "bus matrix" tab.
+The bus matrix for the project is in the following Excel file in the "bus matrix" tab.

 [Bus Matrix](Dimensional-Modeling-Workbook.xlsx)

 ## Issues, questions or doubts

+We encountered the following issues:
-How to combine the 2 databases into 1.
+- How to combine the 2 databases into 1?
-What happen if the information are not the same
+- What happens if the information is not the same?

+Thankfully, with research, we could find the correct approach.

 # Detail-level dimensional modeling
 ## detail-level modeling
-The detail-level modeling for the project is in the following excel file under each dimension or fact tab.
+The detail-level modeling for the project is in the following Excel file under each dimension or fact tab.

 [Detail-level Modeling](Dimensional-Modeling-Workbook.xlsx)

-Furthermore, this is the star schema of the detail modeling.
+Furthermore, this is the star schema of the detailed modeling.

 ![Detail-modeling](./Detail_data_modeling-2024-04-06_16-21.png)

 ## Naming conventions and project standards

-Our naming conventions are to named the dimension tables in plural, our fact table in singular.
+Our naming conventions are the following:
+- Name the dimension tables in plural and our fact table in singular.
-Using snake_case
+- Use snake_case project-wise.

 # Initial loads Data Pipeline (ETL/ELT)